British Author. overthinks everything (including this)

 Official Short Bio

-Solène Fray writes contemporary British fiction for the supernaturally inclined, blending intrigue, wit, and a touch of the extraordinary.
-Inspired by the landscapes of Wales, she crafts stories filled with charm, complex characters, and plenty of twists.
-When she’s not writing, she’s either lost in a book, experimenting in the kitchen, or wandering the countryside in search of inspiration.
+Solène Fray writes contemporary British fiction for the supernaturally inclined, blending wit, mystery, and a touch of the extraordinary.
+Inspired by the wild landscapes of Wales, her stories are rich with charm, complex characters, and unexpected twists.
+When not writing, she’s usually reading, experimenting (sometimes successfully) in the kitchen, or wandering the countryside in search of old gods and new ideas.

 Official Long Bio

-Solène Fray writes contemporary British fiction for the supernaturally inclined, blending intrigue, wit, and a touch of the extraordinary.
-Inspired by the landscapes of Wales, she crafts stories filled with charm, complex characters, and plenty of twists.
+Solène Fray writes contemporary British fiction for the supernaturally inclined, blending wit, mystery, and a touch of the extraordinary.
+Inspired by the wild landscapes of Wales, her stories are rich with charm, complex characters, and unexpected twists.

-When she’s not writing, she’s usually curled up with a novel, experimenting (sometimes successfully) in the kitchen, or exploring castles, mountains, and bookshops.
-Her creative studio, Olewydd, is home to both her fiction and a growing collection of resources for fellow authors.
+When she’s not writing, Solène’s most likely reading in a patch of sun, experimenting (with varying results) in the kitchen, or exploring places where magic might have happened.
+Her creative studio, Olewydd, is home to her fiction and a growing collection of resources for fellow writers.

 • My bestie gave me two kittens for Christmas a few years ago—she has a key to my house so I didn’t get a choice.
 Now, Nyx and Salem are my faithful companions (and also home destroyers in their spare time).
 I wouldn’t know what to do without them.